nrclark/xre/README.md

 but Debian-based distributions make up a majority of Linux installations.

-The only thing I found that needed fixing to make ISE Debian-compatible was that the disro-supplied libstdc++ needed to be used instead of the ISE-supplied copy.
+The only thing I found that needed fixing to make ISE Debian-compatible was that the distro-supplied libstdc++ needed to be used instead of the ISE-supplied copy.

-XRE takes care of this by using LD\_PRELOAD.
+XRE takes care of this automagically by using LD\_PRELOAD.
+It doesn't need to change any files in your ISE installation.

 2) In a production FPGA environment, it can be important to keep the "right" versions of the tools around, for supporting legacy builds.
 XRE allows you to easily change from one tool version to the next (either by editing your XRE script file, or by having copies that are configured for different installations)

+How?
+===
+XRE uses a block of settings to configure itself.
+You'll want to change those settings for your own machine.
+On my machine (running ISE 14.5 / XUbuntu 13.04 64-bit), my settings are:

+    XILINX="/opt/Xilinx/14.5/ISE_DS"

+    LIB_PATH="/usr/lib/x86_64-linux-gnu"
+    LIBSTDC="libstdc++.so.6"
+    SETTINGS="settings64.sh"
+    PRELOAD_NAME="LD_PRELOAD"
+    RUNTIME_PREFIX="linux64"

+If I wanted to set it up for 32-bit, I'd keep my Xilinx path the same, but I'd change the rest of the variables accordingly:

+    LIB_PATH="/usr/lib/i386-linux-gnu"
+    LIBSTDC="libstdc++.so.6"
+    SETTINGS="settings32.sh"
+    PRELOAD_NAME="LD_PRELOAD_32"
+    RUNTIME_PREFIX="linux32"